 Tyrion makes us understand world politics and humanity’s history through his sheer wisdom.
 And we don’t think anyone can disagree on this.
 Throughout history, the powerful have always oppressed the powerless.
 Spot on, Tyrion!

-The true essence of this show is highlighted when Varys spoke to Ned Stark when Ned was in prison.
+The true essence of this show is highlighted when Varys spoke to Ned Stark in prison.
 In a game where everyone plays for the throne, no one cares about the realm.
 And what kind of a ruler only cares for himself/herself without caring for an everlasting peace or prosperity?
 Apparently, everyone!
-Except for Varys, who truly wanted peace and prosperity, and a little bit of power.
+Except for Varys, who truly wanted peace and prosperity.

 12. “When people ask you what happened here, tell them the North remembers.
 Tell them winter came for House Frey.”